mariannewk/heatwave/README.md

 # Usage

 To detect marine heatwaves in the Barents Sea using Copernicus marine data run the file heatwaves_barents.ipynb in a Jupyter Notebook.

 Originally authored by Vidar Lien using the marineHeatWaves package (see below), this Python code has been adapted into a Jupyter Notebook by Marianne Williams-Kerslake.
+When running the Jupyter Notebook in EDITO the marineHeatWaves is already installed.

 # Marine Heatwaves package